briankoser/sfc-listeners-guide/episodes/0356-walk-the-plank-josh-trank-and-other-news.md

       - b: The question is--
       - m: Okay, we're ending this segment.
 what_the_frodo:
-  - LucasFilm announces midnight release for {% work "Star Wars" %} merchandise
+  - LucasFilm announces midnight release for Star Wars merchandise
-  - Ellen DeGeneres is producing a {% work "Green Eggs and Ham" %} series for Netflix that will be the most expensive high-end animated series ever for TV
+  - Ellen DeGeneres is producing a Green Eggs and Ham series for Netflix that will be the most expensive high-end animated series ever for TV

 last_listen: 2021-01-25
 recommendation: no